A Lesson to Learn: Fidelity National Financial Inc. (FNF)

 Keefe Bruyette gave a rating of “Outperform” to FNF, setting the target price at $37 in the report published on April 08th of the previous year.

-Volatility was left at 1.71%, however, over the last 30 days, the volatility rate increased by 1.47%, as shares surge +0.09% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +12.13% upper at present.
+Volatility was left at 1.83%, however, over the last 30 days, the volatility rate increased by 2.56%, as shares sank -4.43% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.27% upper at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FNF starting from PARK ANTHONY, who sale 30,308 shares at the price of $46.60 back on May 27.
-After this action, PARK ANTHONY now owns 109,927 shares of Fidelity National Financial Inc., valued at $1,412,504 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FNF starting from LANE DANIEL D, who sale 5,709 shares at the price of $46.36 back on Jun 16.
+After this action, LANE DANIEL D now owns 265,221 shares of Fidelity National Financial Inc., valued at $264,673 using the latest closing price.

-Gravelle Michael L, the Executive Vice President of Fidelity National Financial Inc., sale 86,463 shares at $46.84 during a trade that took place back on May 25, which means that Gravelle Michael L is holding 244,515 shares at $4,049,590 based on the most recent closing price.
+PARK ANTHONY, the EVP & Chief Financial Officer of Fidelity National Financial Inc., sale 30,308 shares at $46.60 during a trade that took place back on May 27, which means that PARK ANTHONY is holding 109,927 shares at $1,412,504 based on the most recent closing price.

 Stock Fundamentals for FNF